-Following on from 'Madness' Tom's last music video chosen for a number of international film festivals, 'Beside You's' dystopian future video became MTV Upload of the week.
+Following on from the music video 'Madness' chosen for a number of international film festivals, 'Beside You's' dystopian future video became MTV Upload of the week.
 It also premiered on FolkRadio UK and has been featured in Berlin's VICE Kaltblut magazine's Top 5 among other international sites.

 The Wearing Kind Project:

 - The making of the music video for Tom’s first single ‘The Wearing Kind’.

 In 2015 Tom collaborated with Choreographer Gregory Lorenzutti, Director Chase Burns and 6 incredible dancers to create 'The Wearing Kind Project'.
 Designed to explore a social concept 'Wall Building', it involved a series of street/dance installations, wooden opaque windows and featured 'The Wearing Kind' track.
 Footage journaling the project from rehearsal to delivery forms the heart warming clip:The Wearing Kind Music VideoBackstory:Tom grew up in NZ beginning with pots and pans, mouth noises and imitating things sometime before starting school.
 At age 14 he was experimenting on the guitar, gigging and had developed a colourful beat boxing language.
 With a daily mantra of mouth percussion poly rhythms Tom was drawn to the syncopation of Jazz and Latin Jazz which now colours his idiosyncratic songwriting.
 After completing a BA in Jazz Bass performance and fronting a reggae group Tom moved to Melbourne.
 Tom's recent band 'Catch Release' Landed in the Top 3 of AMRAP’s Charts with their Soul-Folk E.P.
 Achieving national radio the release was described by Tone Deaf as “masterful”.